-There is a place where you can experience the magical winter wonder land seen in so many films with your own eyes!
-This place is called Lapland and it's situated at the northernmost tips of Sweden, Finland and Norway.
+Is there a place where you can experience the magical winter wonder you have seen in so many films with your own eyes?
+Yes!
+This place is called Lapland and it's situated at the northernmost parts of Sweden, Finland and Norway.

-Based on my guided group tour in February 2017, here are my 10 best tested-and-tried tips for what to do on your winter wonderland trip to Lapland…
+Based on my guided group tour in February 2017, here are my 10 best tested-and-tried tips for what to do on your very own winter wonderland trip to Lapland…

 "Welcome Committee" in Korvola, Finnish Lapland